 We advance the literature in four ways.
 First, we provide, novel, explicit and easy-to-code formulas for factor-based covariance matrices that are tailored to specific quadratic optimization problems with multiple linear constraints.
 By neutralizing the component of estimation error that is amplifed in optimization, our methods produce relatively low-variance instances of portfolios satisfying optimization constraints.
 This distinguishes our work from much of the literature, which focuses almost exclusively on the fully-invested (single-constraint) minimum variance portfolio.
 While that simple case is instructive, it fails to cover subtle and important issues that arise when multiple constraints are specified, as they are in all practical settings.
-Consider, for example, the minimum variance exchange traded fund, USMV.
-That so-called minimum variance portfolio includes benchmark-relative sector constraints, position limits and long-only constraints, in addition to the simple fully invested constraint on which the literature is largely based.
-As of March 15, 2024, multi-constraint USMV accounted for more \$24 billion in assets.
-The value of the assets in the single-constraint minimum variance portfolio featured in the literature is \$0.
+Consider, for example, the minimum variance exchange traded fund, USMV, which in 2024 accounted for more than \$24 billion in assets.
+That robust minimum variance portfolio includes benchmark-relative sector constraints, position limits and long-only constraints, in addition to the simple fully invested constraint on which the literature is largely based.
+The single-constraint minimum variance portfolio featured in the literature is rarely used because it is extremely sensitive to small changes in the covariance matrix and, in particular, exhibits highly variable leverage.